 Along the line of life during my NYSC days in Nigeria 2009, A friend of mine I was serving at that time always liked calling me Thriller because I entertained him and my NYSC colleagues and most of the time he calls me Pappy Thriller.
 From there on I started calling myself Pappy Thrill and everyone else followed suit.

 Do you have any major influences that have inspired you personally and artistically?

-Life is my biggest influence, all my music creation is a self-practice of my own experience of life and other peoples lives I have come across as well.
+Life is my biggest influence, all my music creation is a self-practice of my own experience of life and other people’s lives I have come across as well.
 I have experienced all kinds of things and moments from life, it is being observed and reflected as a piece of creation with curiosity.

 You have consistent branding, we can see that on your social media.
 How did you develop your branding as an artist?

 Every artist has at least one special quality that makes him or her different from every other artist.
-I feel my unique selling point is that my fans can recognize me with my distinct sound, and my own sense of style and the way I interact with my fans in humility, love and care although with no sentiments.
+I feel my unique selling point is that my fans can recognize me with my distinct sound, and my own sense of style, and the way I interact with my fans in humility, love, and care although with no sentiments.
 Lol.

-I Brand my Image by consistently telling my personal true stories over and over again in different Sounds, forms and images.
+I Brand my Image by consistently telling my personal true stories over and over again in different Sounds, forms, and images.
 I Feel my fans build a deeper connection with me when they can relate to my personal story.

 My fans build their perception of me based on my image.
-My brand image includes the way I dress, how I present myself in interviews, how I interact with my fans and the general public, and how I market yourself.
+My brand image includes the way I dress, how I present myself in interviews, how I interact with my fans and the general public, and how I market myself.
 I make sure I strategize before I present.
 I have a team that helps me supersede all my work.

 My brand image helps to sell my music as thus I don’t play with it.